nowucca/nowucca.github.io/_posts/2015-05-04-debugging-enterprise-shield-issues.markdown

 If you are interested in the Kaazing Gateway and the Enterprise Shield features, head on over to:

 * the [open source community edition of the Kaazing WebSocket Gateway][kaazing-org],
 * download the free fully functional version of the [commercial Kaazing WebSocket Gateway](http://developer.kaazing.com/downloads/)  or
 * browse the [documentation explaining Enterprise Shield][enterprise-shield-doc].

-{% include twitter_plug.html %}

 [enterprise-shield-doc]: http://developer.kaazing.com/documentation/5.0/reverse-connectivity/o_rc_checklist.html
 [kaazing-org]: http://kaazing.org/